Exact solution of Kerr black hole perturbations via CFT$_2$ and instanton counting. Greybody factor, Quasinormal modes and Love numbers: The confluent Heun equation and conformal field theory

 so it is a kind of coherent state for the Virasoro algebra.
 The investigation of these kind of states in CFT was motivated by the AGT conjecture \cite{Alday_2010} according to which they are related to asymptotically free gauge theories \cite{Gaiotto:2009ma,Bonelli_2012,Gaiotto:2012sf}.
+Indeed, this state can be obtained by colliding two primary operators mimicking the decoupling of a mass in the gauge theory \cite{Gaiotto:2012sf, Marshakov_2009}.
+The result of the collision, understood as a scaling limit of an OPE, naturally has nonzero overlap with any Verma module.
+This gives a so-called Whittaker state \cite{Gaiotto:2012sf} \cite{Lisovyy:2018mnj} \cite{Nagoya_2015}, denoted by $\langle \Lambda_0, m_0 |$ that makes no reference to any Verma module and is completely characterized by the following action of the Virasoro generators:

+The state introduced here is the projection of a Whittaker state onto a specific Verma module.
+Indeed, inserting explicitly the projector gives back the series (\ref{irregular_state}):

+where the overlap of the Whittaker state with a primary is defined as $\langle \Lambda_0,m_0|\Delta\rangle = \Lambda_0^\Delta$.
 This correlator satisfies the following BPZ equation (see Appendix \ref{CFT_calculations} for details):